Fantasy Points Logo - Wordmark

 New Orleans Saints

 • Derek Carr surprisingly announced his retirement in early May, which left a huge void at the top of New Orleans’ depth chart heading into the season.
 Second-round pick Tyler Shough is immediately the favorite to be the QB1, and Spencer Rattler and Jake Haener are the only other options at quarterback.
 Kellen Moore is in no rush to add a veteran quarterback to his quarterback room at this point in the off-season, as he said, “We’ll give these guys a bunch of opportunities” before considering bringing in any outside help.
+Haener is expected to miss the rest of OTAs after suffering an oblique injury on May 21, so this is quickly becoming a two-man battle for the starting job.
 Shough won’t add much fantasy value as a runner, which makes him a QB3 option even as the favorite to be the Week 1 starter.
 New Orleans’ entire offense should be downgraded with Carr out of the mix and the 40th overall pick running the show.
-(Added May 20)
+(Updated May 22)

 Tampa Bay Buccaneers